 Once this hearty plant is established, it is likely to survive short dry periods and below-freezing weather.
 To help your plant survive cool winters, avoid watering as winter approaches.
 Foliage will die off in the winter and grow back in the spring of the following year.
 The plant will die after flowering and fruiting.
 This usually occurs at the end of its second year, but some people have had success in extending the plant's life by an additional year by cutting off the flower stalks before they go to seed.

 In What Zone Does Angelica Grow Best?

-Angelica grows well in USDA zones 4 to 9, but it can sometimes survive in zone 3 as well.
+Angelica grows as a perennial in USDA zones 5 to 8, but it can sometimes survive in zones 3 and 4 as well.
 It does not tend to do well in the South, though, as it is a cold-weather plant and does poorly in warm, humid areas.
-Interestingly, while angelica will live two years in most areas, but it may live longer in particularly cold regions, not maturing or flowering until its third or fourth year.
+Interestingly, while angelica will live two years in most areas, it may live longer in particularly cold regions, not maturing or flowering until its third or fourth year.